List of Various Excel Errors

 MS Excel has a range of numbers that we can use.
 The number smaller than the shortest number or number greater than the longest number as a result of the function can return an error.

 Here we can see that we have written formula as 2^8000, which yields results greater than the longest number; that is why #NUM! error is being displayed.

 This error stands for reference error.
 This error usually comes when

 - We have deleted the cell accidentally, which we have referenced in the formula.

 - We cut and paste the referenced cell in different locations.

-As we deleted cell B7 then the cell C7 shifted left to take place of B7 and we got reference error in the formula as we deleted one of the referenced cells of the formula.
+As we deleted cell B7, then the cell C7 shifted left to take the place of B7, and we got a reference error in the formula as we deleted one of the referenced cells of the formula.

 7 – #VALUE!
 Error